ethereum/execution-apis/src/engine/experimental/ePBS.md

 * method: `engine_newInclusionListV1`
 * params:
   1. `inclusionList`: [`InclusionListV1`](#inclusionlistv1) - The inclusion list to be processed.
-  2. `parentBlockHash`: `DATA`, 32 Bytes - hash of the block whose corresponding execution state will be used to validate against the inclusion list.
+  2. `parentHash`: `DATA`, 32 Bytes - hash of the block whose corresponding execution state will be used to validate against the inclusion list.
 * timeout: 1s

 #### Response